pika/pika/README.md

 Pika is a pure-Python implementation of the AMQP 0-9-1 protocol that tries to stay fairly independent of the underlying network support library.

+ * Currently supports Python 2.6 and Python 2.7 only.
+3.3+ support planned.

  * Since threads aren't appropriate to every situation, it doesn't require threads.
 It takes care not to forbid them, either.
 The same goes for greenlets, callbacks, continuations and generators.
 It is